alioso/plbear/README.md

 Bear Skin is the default theme for the [Bear](https://github.com/zivtech/bear), which is a Drupal starter kit installation profile that can be used for building a new Drupal site.
 Bear Skin does not rely on the profile.
 Therefore, it **can be used as a standalone [starter theme](https://www.drupal.org/node/323993)**.

 ## Getting started
-Before getting started, make sure that you have the latest version of [node.js](https://nodejs.org/en/) installed.
+Before getting started, make sure that you have the latest version of [node.js](https://nodejs.org/en/) and [yeoman](http://yeoman.io/) installed.
 To start building CSS, you have to first install all of the gulp dependencies. `cd` to the project directory in your terminal and run:
 ```sh
 npm install
 ```